FAQ

 What is attn.ca?

 A dead-simple personal alert service.
-You pair destinations you own, mint an API key, and POST a message to ping yourself on Telegram or in your browser.
+You pair destinations you own, mint an API key, and POST a message to ping yourself on Telegram, in your browser, or by SMS.
 Think “PagerDuty, but way simpler” — for one person.

 Why does it exist?